rrangaiya/opti-pipelines-yaml/README.md

 Deployments history can be viewed from the _Pipelines -> Environments_ page on Azure DevOps.
 The deployed version <releasebranchname.buildnumber.revision> will be displayed against the respective environments.

 Approvals can be setup on the Preproduction and Production environments to ensure approvers grant approval before deployment to the respective environment.

+## Limitations

+- The pipelines currently only creates and deploys CMS code package however can be easily extended for Commerce pacakges
+- Build process is targeted for CMS 11